-Geography is a subject that bridges the humanities and sciences.
+Geography today is the most relevant subject to help identify and solve the biggest problems facing the world - Climate Change, Inequality and Environmental Degradation.
+It is a subject that bridges the humanities and sciences.
 It focuses on people and their relationship with their environment, both human and physical.
 These physical and human elements are often separated, but it is impossible to truly study one effectively without addressing the other.
 The modern approach integrates these two closely-linked areas to create a subject that is so important to our understanding of the planet on which we live.